-$$ James Francis Amatruda, MD Assistant Professor at UT Southwestern Medical Center
+$$ James Francis Amatruda, MD Associate Professor at UT Southwestern Medical Center

 UTSW Physician Practicing at Children's Health